24 Best Bug Tracking Tools in 2026

 • Tons of automation options

 Pros: Jira is built from the ground up to fit any space it needs.
-It’s a great choice for software development teams wanting defect tracking software with strong support and community.
+It’s a great choice for software development teams that want defect tracking software with strong support and community.
+It also syncs well with other Atlassian products, such as using Confluence as an integrated wiki.

-Alternatives: Trello for a PM tool and Marker.io for bug tracking.
+Alternatives: Trello as a PM tool with Marker.io for screen capture.

 Want to collect website issues directly into Jira?
 See how Jira/Marker.io integration works